The different methods

 Rectal thermometer

 The rectal thermometer is the reference tool, as it is the measurement site where the body temperature is highest.
+However, this technique has a number of disadvantages:- Its invasive nature: it is in fact poorly tolerated by many children, and little appreciated by parents,

 - Its thermal inertia: the rectum reflects variations in the central temperature with a delay of 30 to 45 minutes,